 LTV means Loan to Value.
-In the case of car loan, LTV is the amount of cash, that can be approved to the borrower as a loan to the value of the vehicle being purchased.
+LTV on Car loan is the amount of cash, that can be approved to the borrower as a loan to the value of the vehicle being purchased.
 Different banks practice different norms for deciding LTV on car loans.
-I

 Many factors like wholesale price, condition of the car, etc. are considered carefully while calculating its value as the financing agent wants to be safe and not over finance the used car.